Fan Fic: Ponies Of Olympus

 - And it turns out that Ran Biao's grudge against Rarity is payback for letting Razorwing rape her, something that Rarity wasn't aware that she had done.

-- Reverse Mole: Luna has several among the changelings, including Wavedancer, Scales, and Babs Seed.
+- Reverse Mole: Luna has several among the changelings, including Wavedancer, Scales, Babs Seed, and Trixie, who replaced the changeling who was impersonating her.

 - The Rival: Ran Biao to Rarity.